HEIG-VD-WEB/web-course/docs/practical-works/practical-work-3/index.md

 - You can use Swagger/Open API to document your API.
 - You can replace Docker with one of its alternatives (Podman, Buildah, etc.)
 - You can use anything you want to create your website as long as you specify the source.
+- You can use Material UI, Bootstrap, Tailwind, etc. to style your website.
 You do not need to deploy your website.

 ## Submission